SoK: Log Based Transparency Enhancing Technologies: Case Studies

 Certificate authorities submit certificates to the logs themselves and browsers will only accept certificates that come with a signed certificate timestamp from log servers, so a malicious certificate authority cannot compromise the efficacy of the logging mechanism by not submitting certificates that they issue to logs and collusion between a certificate authority and a log server is mitigated by requiring multiple signed certificate timestamps from different logs.

-Certificate Transparency has been widely deployed, with the percentage of main-frame HTTPS page loads and HTTPS connections with at least two valid signed certificate timestamps reaching above 60\% as of 2018 for Chrome users~\cite{8835212}.
-There is significant infrastructural backing from organisations like Google, Mozilla, and Cloudflare, and services such as Let's Encrypt~\cite{aas2019let}, a free certificate authority that enables widespread HTTPS usage.
+Certificate Transparency is widely deployed, with the percentage of main-frame HTTPS page loads and HTTPS connections with at least two valid signed certificate timestamps reaching above 60\% as of 2018 for Chrome users~\cite{8835212}.
+There is significant infrastructural backing from organisations like Google, Mozilla, and Cloudflare, and free services such as Let's Encrypt~\cite{aas2019let}.